bcpierce00/unison/INSTALL.md

 #### Build prerequisites

-- A recent version of OCaml compiler (version 4.08 at minimum) together with a C99 compiler (such as gcc, clang) -- see https://ocaml.org/
+- A recent version of OCaml compiler (version 4.08 at minimum) together with a C99 compiler (such as gcc, clang) -- see https://ocaml.org/.
+(Note that ocaml upstream says that 5.x is experimental.
+The standard approach is the most recent 4.x ocaml release.)
 - GNU make
 - Basic POSIX tools: sh, sed (optional, for manuals)

 ##### Optional, for the GUI only

-- lablgtk3 and its prerequisites (ocamlfind, GTK 3 and its dependencies)
+- lablgtk3 and its prerequisites (GTK 3 and its dependencies)
+- ocamlfind (there is backup code to operate without it in limited circumstances)

 ##### Optional, on BSDs